 For example, head over to Piazza Alcide de Gasperi where you’ll find the “Cassino City Memorial” which includes:

-- and the long, descriptive, and visual Martyrology Wall that honors the 2,000 civilian residents who lost their lives.
+• The long, descriptive, and visual Martyrology Wall that honors the 2,000 civilian residents who lost their lives

 Where to stay when exploring WWII history in Cassino